 We have seen how to start an application; let's now consider how it ends.
 This is generally under the user's control.
 When the user closes the window, the application is over.
 However, the window does send a message to inform its model that it is being closed.
 Add the following method to our class:

+exit.
+Tool bell.
 Tool warning: 'Factorial Test Complete'.
+Return: self.

 Now if you open and then close a Factorial Test window, the bell should sound and a pop up message should appear.
 This in fact fails to happen.
 To see why, inspect the application.
 To do this, pop up the window menu on the application window.
 You will see that you are inspecting an instance of model.
 This is because we did not let our window know who its model was, and so it used as a default a Model instance.
 Return to the browser and edit the #appMenuStart method to read: